Under the PRC legal system, advertising on medicines is subject to the following regulations:

 Similarly, under the RDPAC Code, no entertainment or other leisure or social activities may be provided or paid for by member companies.
 Cultural, sports, or other non-scientific events in relation to scientific conferences may easily fall into the scope of “entertainment or other leisure or social activities” and, therefore, are generally prohibited by the RDPAC Code.

-Pharmaceutical companies may provide grants or donations to healthcare institutions in accordance with the Measures for Administering the Receipt of Non-Profit Donations (for Trial Implementation).
+Pharmaceutical companies may provide grants or donations to healthcare institutions in accordance with the Administrative Measures for the Receipt of Public Welfare Donations.
 However, pharmaceutical companies are not allowed to specifically appoint the healthcare professionals from the healthcare institutions as the recipients of donations.

 Under the Measures, the requirements are generally similar for monetary donations and donations of equipment or services from a pharmaceutical companies’ perspective.
 The differences between monetary donations and donations of equipment or services mainly concern the recipient institutions.
 For example, the recipient institutions are encouraged to use a third-party agency to confirm the value of non-monetary donations, and the ways in which recipient institutions can spend the donations differ depending on the type of donations.